onyeka-hub/Project-24/README.md

 ![configmap change](./images/upgraded-configmap-auth.PNG)

 ### To authomatically roll out new pod when a configmap changes
 By default in kubernates, when a configmap changes, pods are not authomatically updated/restarted and some application might need to restart to pick up new config file.
 So when a configmap changes the pods in kubernates wont authomatically pick up the new changes.
-We can use helm template generation capabilities to overcome this issue and it allows us to forcely roll out new pods when the configmap changes.
+We can use helm template generation capabilities to overcome this issue and it allows us to forcefuly roll out new pods when the configmap changes.
 To do this update the annotations in the deployment.yaml file as below

 ```
 deployment.yaml